-Tampa Redfish Fishing Charter – Catch Trophy Reds Year-Round
+Tampa Bay Redfish Fishing Charter – Catch Trophy Reds Year-Round

 Tampa Bay is a special fishery because it has everything needed for a healthy redfish population:

 Tampa Bay spans over 400 square miles of thriving estuary, constantly refreshed by freshwater inflow and tidal movement.
 That blend of saltwater and freshwater creates one of the most consistent redfish fisheries on Florida’s west coast.
-Whether we’re sight fishing on flooded flats or targeting structure edges, there’s always an opportunity if you understand how to read the water and tides.
+Whether we’re sight fishing on flooded flats or targeting structure edges, there’s always an opportunity if you understand how to read the water.

 Where I Like to Target Tampa Bay Redfish